88-degrees/Book-of-Changes/appendix02s2.md

 'What the subject of line 2 desired' would be his success in counteracting the prevailing tendency to disunion.

-The view given of paragraph 5 is that propounded by Kû Hsî.
+The view given of paragraph 5 is that propounded by [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi).

 For paragraph 6 see the note on line 6 under the Text.